kushalpagolu/hashnode/ckmw87vo000qv1gs135ym26oe.md

 Swift is the result of the latest research on programming languages, combined with decades of experience building Apple platforms.
 Named parameters are expressed in a clean syntax that makes APIs in Swift even easier to read and maintain.
 Create beautiful, dynamic apps faster using Swift.

+#### What is SwiftUI?
+What is UIKit?

+ **SwiftUI** - is a declarative framework.
+Implies you declare the user interface and behavior for your app on every platform.

+**UIKit** - is an imperative framework.
+Implies you construct, and manage a graphical, event-driven user interface for your iOS or tvOS app.

 As a developer **reading** is one step in the process of learning anything new, whereas **developing** an app/getting hands-on experience is the **most important one**.
 It helps understand what you have learned and also clears doubts while learning new technology.

 You can easily get carried away with so many **free** available options and articles on the internet.
 But without a plan or proper guidance, you can simply lose your way while learning a programming language like Swift.